 To illustrate the issue as it affects literature, contrast a reaction to a biography with a response to a piece of serious fiction.
 I just finished Christopher Hitchens’ short biography of Thomas Jefferson and David McCullough’s fine life of John Adams.
 Both works were polished pieces of craft with distinctive styles and authorial expertise.
 Both followed genre conventions for biography.
 I consider both to be fine artistic creations.
 Both paint a fairly unflattering portrait of Jefferson.
 While I may have quibbled with a few incidents or details, I approached their portraits of the sage of Monticello with equanimity.
 Here were expositions of another life and another time.
 Like all actual lives in all times, there were loose ends and unknown motives, questions and inconsistencies.
 Whatever telescoping of perspective or framing of events, whatever intentional omission or sharp focus each author effected, I judged to be in service to the attempt to convey a true account of a real life that I was free to further investigate and confirm or dispute.
 In contrast, at the same time I was reading Edith Wharton’s novel House of Mirth, whose storyline chronicles the rise and fall of a social climber in the Gilded Age, Lilly Bart.
 It was as rich in historical detail as the biographies, with a comprehensive picture of the social environment of her times.
 The machinations forced upon Lilly by her class and gender roles were as deeply affecting as they were exotic to this twenty-first century male reader.
 But at the novel’s end, what was I to do with these insights?
 I had entered a richly furnished late Victorian room and had read the minds of all its denizens, had observed their triumphs and bitter falls, and upon closing the book had stored it all in memory.
 What part of that memory may I think real?
 Edith Wharton actually inhabited rooms like those she portrayed, joined the social elite, and undoubtedly was acquainted with many a nouveau riche.
 But what of it?
 Her admirers will infer that her novel will give us the “flavor” of that life, or an “insight” into it that somehow translates into knowledge of it.
 But they ask for too much, for at the same instant they wish for the novel to also exist as a unique aesthetic object, one crafted intentionally to produce an emotional response.
 These purposes are of necessity in conflict.
 Two examples of that inevitable conflict should suffice to make my point.
 First, we know from the title page on that something will happen in House of Mirth, and –wonder of wonders– it will happen to the central character!
 That is a piece of luck!
 Funny how life turns out differently.
 Furthermore, somehow the novel’s reader will know enough about the characters and events of the novel to get a pretty rounded picture of not only what happens but why and how and, even more miraculously, some causes and effects of the events depicted.
 Now even if we are willing to suspend disbelief sufficiently to correlate these unlikely findings with reality, we face yet another problem regarding the insight we are being handed: we are being asked to trust that the author is skilled enough in her authorial craft to accomplish her artistic ends and at the same time observant enough of realities in the world to communicate an experience truthfully and reliably, and not just any old experience, but one that conveys some essential truth that cannot be communicated discursively (if it could be, it would be, for discursive language is far easier to employ than writer’s craft).
 How are we to judge any single feature of her novel as a piece of experiential truth?
-After all, every representation is from some angle dictated by aesthetic rather than experiential requirements, and we cannot know how accurate any imaginative creation mirrors what it reflects.
+After all, every representation is from some angle dictated by aesthetic rather than experiential requirements, and we cannot know how accurately any imaginative creation mirrors what it reflects.
 If Wharton had slipped in some anachronism as a private joke, would I have known?
 If she grossly exaggerated Lilly’s paralysis in the face of rigid gender roles to drive home some private grievance or authorial machination, if she employed some Dickensian character or plot twists to dramatize her storyline, if her unflattering foray into the consciousness of her male figures was prompted by some misanthropic impulse to stereotype….
 How would I know?
 Can I ever separate my memory of the watering holes of fin de siècle society imparted by her creativity from the histories of the era I have studied?
 Should I try?
 I hear a great deal of talk about “artistic truth,” “theme,” and “deeper meaning” in discussions of literature.
 I would like a clearer understanding of just what knowledge such ideas entail, not to mention the more difficult issue of how such truth claims are warranted.
 How does artistic, creative genius, and authorial skill translate into depth of knowledge of what is grandiosely termed “the human condition”?
 This problem is easier to grasp in some artistic media than others.
 Fiction makes far more pretensions to reality than some kinds of contemporary art, for instance (see “Three Portraits“).

 As a finished artistic creation, the novel stands on its own to enfold us as a unique intentional work to produce the “disinterested delight” that Kant said characterizes all works of art.
 I get that.
 But just because it has those qualities, I question any “lessons” the work can offer us: lessons about history, sociology, psychology, or, in the words of the English teacher, “life.”
-Can an artistic creation be both unique and educative of a common human experience when each human experience is uniquely tied to context and the virtual circle?
+Can an artistic creation be both unique and educative of a common human experience when each human experience is uniquely tied to context?
 Who is to assure the reader that what she has learned has been intended by the author and correspondently true?
 My brain cannot help but to form the same synthesis with this imaginary and created world as it does with the mimesis of the real world I construct to discern truth and choose goodness.
 After all, mirroring reality is what it does for a living.
 Though natural, I am convinced such an effort is delusionary and dangerous and should be resisted rather than embraced.

 Plato recognized the danger.
 In Book X of The Republic, he envisions a utopia without creative arts.
 We largely discount his warning today unless we buy into his theory of forms, whose architecture allowed him to see artistic creation as a mirror of a mirror.
 Since common reality for Plato was merely a reflection of the ideal, any artistic creation that fulfills a mimetic role must reflect common reality, thus distancing the observer even farther from contemplation of the ideal.
 One hardly needs to subscribe to the Platonic vision to make that complaint.
 Consider Augustinian objections to secular literature still exerting their force in the closure of theaters during the English Commonwealth and Jefferson’s well-known quarrel with reading fiction.